 To create a successful product, it’s essential to follow all the necessary steps from the very beginning.
 To make sure that no time will be wasted on misunderstandings, you might want to write a product requirements document.
 There are many examples online; however, it can be too easy to get lost in different options.
 In this article, we will go through all the aspects of creating a PRD so that you’ll ✓learn what should be included, ✓review what specifications exist, and ✓be perfectly able to create your own PRD template.

-Detailed and effective Product Requirement Documents takes time to create.
+The detailed and effective PRD Product Requirement Document takes time to create.
 Sometimes, it also takes money, as technical specifications might require additional expertise from the outside.

 Let’s look at the pros of PRD, first:

 On the other hand, there are a couple of disadvantages: